ggabbiani/OFL/docs/foundation/README.md

 ### Verbs rendering

-Engine's behaviour when rendering verbs can be modified injecting well-known values into runtime variables with the same name of the verb.
+Engine's behavior when rendering verbs can be modified injecting well-known values into runtime variables with the same name of the verb.
 For modifying the FL_ADD rendering, the runtime variable to be used is $FL_ADD, for FL_PAYLOAD is $FL_PAYLOAD and so on.. .

 The list of modifier variables with their corresponding defaults are listed below: